hongshu-corp/ule_page/README.md

 # UlePage

-Welcome to your new gem!
+Welcome to UlePage gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/ule_page`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 Using UlePage, you can define page model object easily. e.g.
 ```ruby